rstojnic/lazydata/README.md

 ### Sharing your frozen files

-You can set up a remote server where `datafreezer` will keep a copy of your frozen files so others can access them.
-To use S3 run:
+To share your frozen files, add a remote storage backend where they can be uploaded.
+To use S3 as a storage backend run:

 ```bash
 $ freezer add-remote s3://mybucket/freezer
 ```

-This will add the location of the S3 bucket to `freezer.yml`.
-You can also use `ssh://username@myserver/path` as a storage backend.
+This will configure the S3 backend and also add it to `freezer.yml` for future reference.
+Alternatively, you can also use `ssh://username@myserver/path` as a storage backend.

 You can now git commit and push your  `my_script.py` and `freezer.yml` files as you normally would.